William Anderson (Medal of Honor)

-William Anderson (1852–1908) was a United States Navy sailor and a recipient of the United States military's highest decoration, the Medal of Honor.
+William Anderson (c.
+1852–1908) was a United States Navy sailor and a recipient of the United States military's highest decoration, the Medal of Honor.

 Biography

-Born in 1852 in Sweden, Anderson migrated to the United States and joined the Navy from New York.
+Born in about 1852 in Sweden, Anderson migrated to the United States and joined the Navy from New York.
 By June 28, 1878, he was serving as a coxswain on the USS Powhatan.
-On that day, he rescued First Class Boy W. H. Moffatt from drowning, for which he was awarded the Medal of Honor.
+On that day, he rescued First Class Boy William Henry Moffett aka Moffatt from drowning, for which he was awarded the Medal of Honor.

 Anderson's official Medal of Honor citation reads:

 On board the U.S.S.
 Powhatan, 28 June 1878.
 Acting courageously, Anderson rescued from drowning W. H. Moffatt, first class boy.